nexpy/nxrefine/_sources/index.rst.txt

 run from the command line, launched from a GUI that is implemented as a plugin to `NeXpy <https://nexpy.github.io.nexpy/>`_, or by submitting jobs to a batch queue.
-After the initial refinement of the sample orientation, the entire workflow can be run in an automated fashion, while the data is being collected so that reduced data is available for inspection before a set of measurements, *e.g.*, as a function of temperature, are complete.
+After the initial refinement of the sample orientation, the entire workflow can be run in an automated fashion while the data is being collected so that reduced data is available for inspection before a set of measurements, *e.g.*, as a function of temperature, are complete.